Claramc1/Claramc1/README.md

 - 💻 Junior Front-End developper, loving my career shift towards IT
 - 🎨 Photographer and designer on my free time
-- 🗻 Geologist with GIS and hazards geology experience.
+- 🗻 Geologist with GIS and hazards geology experience on my previous life.
-- :pencil: Became remote freelancer translator & Data Search for two years, to travel along North & South America
+- :pencil: Became remote freelancer translator & Data Search for some months, to travel along North & South America